America's Fiscal Future

 Unsustainable Fiscal Path: Costs Are Growing Faster than Revenues

 The nation’s unsustainable fiscal path is not just something that we are predicting for the future: it is happening now.
-As shown below, over the past 3 years, spending has increased more rapidly than revenues have.
+Over the past 3 years, spending has increased more rapidly than revenues.